Karen Schmaling, Ph.D.

 • Clinical research on depression and chronic fatigue syndrome

-• Peer review processes (currently seeking undergraduate research assistants for fall semester of 2021, see below)
+• Peer review processes (may seek undergraduate research assistants for spring 2022 as the lab is full for fall 2021, see below)

 • Health disparities